vanilla/docs/content/help/reputation/ranks/adding-and-editing-ranks.md

 All thresholds you set must be met for the rank to be assigned.
 For instance, if you set Points to 50 and posts to 10, it means a member must have 50 points AND 10 posts to be assigned the rank.

-Checking "Assigned Manually" means the criteria is ignored and the rank will only be assigned by a moderator or administrator editing the user's profile and selecting the rank.

 ## Manually Assigning a Rank

 Rank assignment is done via "Edit Profile" from the user's profile.
 Any users in a role with the permission to edit users will be able to assign a rank.